GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 </style>
 ```

-To keep your users fully safe from click jacking, we recommend <font color=gree size=4>`only allowing full control over CSS inside a sandboxed iframe`</font>.
-Alternatively, when providing user control through a style binding, we recommend using its object syntax and <font color=gree size=4>`only allowing users to provide values for specific properties it's safe for them to control`</font>, like this:
+To keep your users fully safe from click jacking, we recommend <font color=#3498db size=4>`only allowing full control over CSS inside a sandboxed iframe`</font>.
+Alternatively, when providing user control through a style binding, we recommend using its object syntax and <font color=#3498db size=4>`only allowing users to provide values for specific properties it's safe for them to control`</font>, like this:

 ```html
 <a